AbdullahF1111/Telco-Customer-Churn-Analysis-and-Prediction-with-ML-and-NLP/README.md

 # 📞 Telco Customer Churn Prediction with ML & NLP

+> **A full-stack churn prediction solution combining EDA, ML, and NLP — deployed via Streamlit for real-time business use.**

 ### 🎯 Project Overview
 An **end-to-end data science project** to predict **customer churn** in a telecom company using **Machine Learning, NLP sentiment analysis, and Streamlit** for interactive predictions.
 The project combines **structured data analysis**, **customer feedback sentiment scoring**, and **business insights** to help reduce churn rates and improve retention strategies.